MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/az-predictor.md

 ### Privacy

-Az predictor uses the previous two Az cmdlets to make suggestions and ignores any cmdlet that is not part of the [Az PowerShell](https://www.powershellgallery.com/packages/Az) module.
+Az predictor uses the previous two Az cmdlets to make suggestions and ignores any cmdlet that's not part of the [Az PowerShell](https://www.powershellgallery.com/packages/Az) module.
 Only the names of cmdlets and parameters are sent to our API to obtain the suggestion.
 Parameter values are discarded.
 The resource group name and location used are kept locally and reused with subsequent cmdlets for